ankur-JA/Next/README.md

 ## Description

-Next is a decentralized application (dApp) designed to create and manage Solana crypto wallets.
-Users can sign up using their Google credentials, upon which a crypto wallet is automatically created and linked to their account.
-The application securely stores the user's public key, allowing seamless interaction with the Solana blockchain.
+Next is a decentralized application (dApp) designed to create and manage **Ethereum** crypto wallets.
+Users can sign up using their Google credentials, upon which an Ethereum wallet is automatically created and linked to their account.
+The application securely stores the user's public key, allowing seamless interaction with the Ethereum blockchain.

 ## Features
 - **User Registration with Google OAuth:** Secure and easy registration using Google credentials.

-- **Crypto Wallet Generation:** Automatic creation of a Solana wallet for each registered user.
+- **Crypto Wallet Generation:** Automatic creation of an Ethereum wallet for each registered user.

 - **Public Key Management:** Secure storage and retrieval of user public keys.